marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 AES key derivation
 =======
 The AES key derivation process is implemented in `smali/n2/a/a/a.smali|b()`, with the actual input parameters coming from `java_src/n2/a/a/a.java|a()`.
-The overall process is shown in the following diagram, with the null-bytes encryption sequence being exactly the same we have seen for the generation of `IK_0`:
+The overall algorithm is shown in the diagram below, with the null-bytes encryption sequence being very similar to the one we have seen for the generation of `IK(sc_sac)`:

 <p align="center">
 <img src="/img/android-reversing/aes-key-derivation.png" alt=""/>
 </p>
 Two inputs are provided:
-* The intermediate key, IK
+* The intermediate key, IK [19]
-* The first 16 bytes of input data
+* The first 16 bytes of input data [16]

-The 16 bytes are XOR-ed with a constant whose value is use case dependent.
-QR code data cryptography uses `AliasLabAliasLab`, while `L=T=1W:JCFLSKH3B` is used for transaction data.
-These constants are not static values defined in code, but rather they are generated algoritmically in `smali/n2/a/a/c.smali|<clinit>()`.
+The 16 bytes are XOR-ed [17] with a constant whose value is use case dependent [18].
+QR code operations use `AliasLabAliasLab`, while `L=T=1W:JCFLSKH3B` is used for transaction data.
+Interestingly, these constants are not static values defined in code, but rather they are generated algoritmically in  `smali/n2/a/a/c.smali|<clinit>()`.
 There is no source of randomness nor any input given to the algorithm, so the output is always the same.
-The result of the XOR operation constitues the fragment that goes through the null bytes encryption sequence.
+The result of the XOR operation constitues the fragment whose trailing bytes are XOR-ed [28] with the constants [24][26] obtained from the null bytes encryption sequence, which uses IK [19] as encryption key in this case.

-As before, the intermediate key encrypts 16 null bytes and produces another set of `c2 and `c3` parameters.
-These are used as XOR patterns for the trailing bytes of the fragment.
-The final encryption step is executed repeatedly (5000 times) and at each result we accumulate XOR result between the ciphertext and the previous value.
+The variation with respect to the algorithm that derives `IK(sc_sac)` is that the final AES encryption step [29] is repeated multiple times (5000 in the code I analyzed) and at each step the output value is accumulated through XOR operation with the previous results.

 AES encryption
 =======